Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

     Enter the applicable cost object number.
 This field is only applicable if at least one cost object has been set up.
 For detailed information, see [COST ACCOUNTING](./02e_CostAccounting.md).

 - *Posting text*
     Enter any appropriate posting text.
-Posting text can contain a combination of letters and numbers.
+The posting text can contain a combination of letters and numbers.
 The text is limited to 30 characters.

 The following fields below the input line are filled in automatically when creating a manual posting or selecting a posting in the list.
 All fields are read-only.